MMR and MMRV vaccines

-If you’re pregnant, getting measles can lead to premature birth, miscarriage, or stillbirth.
+Measles is not just a childhood disease and can be serious at any age.
+If you’re pregnant, getting measles can lead to premature birth, miscarriage or stillbirth.
 Meanwhile rubella can harm your baby’s development, potentially damaging their sight or hearing.

-By getting two doses of the MMR vaccine, you build strong, lasting protection.
+By getting two doses, you build strong, lasting protection.

-Vaccination also shields people who can’t get the vaccine – like unborn babies, newborns, and those with weakened immune systems.
+Vaccination also shields people who can’t vaccinated – like unborn babies, newborns and those with weakened immune systems.

 Babies and young children